Transfer on Death Deed

 A beneficiary can also disclaim the gift after the donor’s death, just as in an ordinary probate proceeding.
 You should promptly contact your attorney so you can be advised of the proper proceedings.

-The attorneys at Bellas & Wachowski are experienced in all matters relating to estate planning and the Transfer on Death Instrument is another tool you can use to fashion the most effective disposition of your property upon your death.
+The attorneys at Bellas & Wachowski Attorneys at Law are experienced in all matters relating to estate planning and the Transfer on Death Instrument is another tool you can use to fashion the most effective disposition of your property upon your death.
 Call us for more information related to your estate planning needs.